baler-collaboration/baler/README.md

 # Introduction
 Baler is a tool used to test the feasibility of compressing different types of scientific data using machine learning-based autoencoders.
 Baler provides you with an easy way to:
 1. Train a machine learning model on your data
-2. Compress your data with that model.
-This will also save the compressed file and model
+2. Compress your data with that model, and save the model
 3. Decompress the file using the model at a later time

 # Getting Started #